brentonford/PiKVM-APIs-from-macOS-or-Linux/README.md

 ### Kickstart Windows Server 2019 on PiKVM with WinPE

-### Kickstart Windows Server 2019 on PiKVM with WinPE 2

 ### PiKVM Set Boot Order

+### Kickstart Windows Server 2019 on PiKVM with WinPE UEFI